rmcanany/SolidEdgeHousekeeper/quick_start_guide.md

 If you are unsure about what something does or how it works, look for this ![Folder](Resources/icons8_help_16.png).
 Clicking that will take you directly to the Help topic for the item in question.

+Oh, one last thing.
+This is not a perfect program.
+We have run it on thousands of our files, but none of yours.
+Back up any files before using it.

 ## NEXT STEPS

 When you're ready to learn more, try the [<ins>**README**</ins>](https://github.com/rmcanany/solidedgehousekeeper#readme).
 It goes in depth on pretty much every aspect of the program.
 If you have a specific topic in mind, click ![Table of Contents](My%20Project/media/table_of_contents_icon.png) at the top of the page.
 It will open the table of contents to help you quickly find what you need.